brndnmtthws/optimal-buy-cbpro/README.md

-Unless you place **absolute trust** in me, some guy from the Internet, I suggest you clone the repo and build your own container to protect yourself from any sort of funny business.
+Unless you place **absolute trust** in me, some guy from the Internet, I suggest you clone the repo and build your own container to protect yourself from any type of funny business.

 # How do I use it?